-Vertical axis shows us the time in mile-seconds and horizontal axis shows number of rendered elements (in our case it was HTML list).
+And in this chart, the vertical axis shows time in mile-seconds and horizontal axis shows the number of rendered elements (in our case it was HTML list).

 Let’s talk about some attributes of each libraries to get more insights of Angular vs React.

-Speaking about abstraction we mean the opportunity to organize our block of code in separate and independent units, which in the future can be used in another decisions.
-Good abstraction is extremely important.
-If we take into account our subjects we can say that:
+By ‘abstraction’ we mean the ability to organize blocks of code in separate units, and use it for another tasks later on.
+A good abstraction is extremely important.
+If we take into account our Angular vs React, we can say that:

-a) AngularJS has leaky abstraction.
-To use AngularJS in a nontrivial project, you have to get into a deep and understand how it works under the hood.
-You have to understand models, scopes and how they work within the framework of the prototype inheritance: digest loop; $watch, $watchCollection, and $apply; and a lot of other pieces.
-Oh, sorry, we forgot magic directives with theirs priority.
-Why should we worry about priority using third party directives, but actually doing it in right way.
+- AngularJS has leaky abstraction.
+To use AngularJS in a nontrivial project, you have to get deep into.
+You have to understand models, scopes and how they work within the framework of the prototype inheritance.
+We talk about digest loop; $watch, $watchCollection, and $apply; and lots of other pieces.
+And directives, of course!

-b) The surprise in your application may be a virtual DOM.
-This is an impressive achievement, a key piece in the ReactJS, but it can be a leaky abstraction.
-As soon as you see new or advanced feature in DOM, you risk to run into a fight with the ReactJS.
-For example, CSS animation for some time caused problems, and focus control is still hard.
-It seems ReactJS team fixing all known issues.
-But what will happen in a few years, when the ReactJS has become not the most fashionable thing as w3c working intensively with shadow DOM and browsers are developing quickly too.
+- The surprise in your application may come from a virtual DOM.
+This is a key piece in ReactJS, but it can come with leaky abstraction too.
+As soon as you see a new or advanced feature in DOM, you risk to run into trouble with ReactJS.
+For example, CSS animation has been problematic, and focus control is still hard.
+Though, it seems that ReactJS team is fixing all issues well.

-As mentioned earlier, AngularJS uses data binding attributes using HTML elements to obtain a fairly short, not overloaded with code templates.
-AngularJS uses all DOM capabilities, allowing it to create a well-structured templates, reducing the amount of code required to build the final page.
+As we mentioned earlier, AngularJS conducts data binding using HTML elements.
+This makes the process fairly short and not overloaded with code templates.
+AngularJS uses all DOM capabilities, allowing to create well-structured templates, and reducing the code required to build the final page.

-Lets look for simple ReactJS component writen using JSX.
+Lets look at the simple ReactJS component written with JSX.

 Whereas in Angular it would look like:

-We have tried to analyze some of the attributes of our frameworks, of course, this is not the whole list.
-Below there is a table of consolidated and important, in our opinion, of comparing attributes.
+We have tried to analyze some of the attributes of our frameworks.
+Though it is not the whole list.
+Below you can find the table of consolidated attributes.